CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor Configuration Guide.md

 A confirmation prompt may be presented to the user.
 If so, type `Y` and hit `Enter`.
 Performing the `quickconfig` will start the Windows Remote Management service, configure an HTTP listener and create exceptions in the Windows Firewall for the WinRM service.

+If users intend to connect to remote endpoints using WinRM over HTTP (and not HTTPS), then WinRM must be configured to "Allow unencrypted traffic":

+	winrm set winrm/config/service @{AllowUnencrypted="true"}

 By default, Kerberos authentication is enabled in WinRM.
 Disable it if CIS-CAT Pro Assessor will **NOT** be authenticating using domain accounts:

 	winrm set winrm/config/service/Auth @{Kerberos="false"}